Italy Gambling Regulation

 Regulatory Authority

-casino licence imageThe regulatory authority responsible for supervising online casinos and all forms of land-based and Internet gambling on a national level is the Agenzia delle Dogane e dei Monopoli (ADM) or the Customs and Monopolies Agency.
-It was established by Article 57 of Legislative Decree No. 300 of 30 July 1999 as one of the three main tax agencies in the country, the others being the State Property Agency and the Revenue Agency.
+casino licence imageThe regulatory authority responsible for supervising online casinos and all forms of land-based and internet gambling at the national level is the Agenzia delle Dogane e dei Monopoli (ADM), or the Customs and Monopolies Agency.
+It was established by Article 57 of Legislative Decree No. 300 of 30 July 1999 as one of the country’s three main tax agencies, the others being the State Property Agency and the Revenue Agency.

-Initially, its sole responsibility was the customs but in 2012, pursuant to Decree-Law No. 95 of 6 July 2012, it incorporated the Autonomous Administration of State Monopolies (AAMS), the former regulatory body for the gambling industry.
-The new agency, ADM, now has two main departments – Customs and Monopolies, and it is only politically dependent on the Ministry of Economy and Finance.
-This means that the authority has regulatory, administrative, patrimonial, organizational, accounting and financial autonomy.
+Initially, its sole responsibility was customs, but in 2012, pursuant to Decree-Law No. 95 of 6 July 2012, it incorporated the Autonomous Administration of State Monopolies (AAMS), the former regulatory body for the gambling industry.
+The new agency, ADM, now has two main departments: Customs and Monopolies, and it is politically dependent only on the Ministry of Economy and Finance.
+This means the authority has regulatory, administrative, patrimonial, organizational, accounting, and financial autonomy.

-ADM regulates online games and casino operations and issues secondary legislation, relating to gambling.
-It is responsible for enforcing all relevant regulatory provisions, for collecting taxes, and for combating illegal gambling activities.
+ADM regulates online games and casino operations and issues secondary legislation related to gambling.
+It is responsible for enforcing all relevant regulations, collecting taxes, and combating illegal gambling activities.
 The agency also has the right to issue and revoke licenses if it detects compliance issues or illegal activity.
-Licensees are allowed to offer gambling products and services they have been authorized for only to Italian residents.
+Licensees may offer their authorized gambling products and services only to Italian residents.

-The agency opens a licensing procedure once in several years and any gaming operator licensed anywhere within the European Economic Area (EEA) is eligible to apply.
-The firm must have recorded a minimum gaming turnover of €1.5 million over the last two years and it must comply with the standard “fit and proper” requirements.
-Under the current anti-money laundering legislation, online operators are required to identify and verify players who make transactions over €1,000.
+The agency opens a licensing procedure every few years, and any gaming operator licensed anywhere within the European Economic Area (EEA) is eligible to apply.
+The firm must have recorded a minimum gaming turnover of €1.5 million over the previous two years, and it must meet the standard “fit and proper” requirements.
+Under the current anti-money laundering legislation, online operators are required to identify and verify players who make transactions exceeding €1,000.